All Articles

 Gluten is a hot topic these days.
-Gluten-free diets are becoming more prevalent and you’ve probably noticed a rapid expansion of gluten-free foods in the grocery store.
+Gluten-free diets are becoming more common and you’ve probably noticed a rapid expansion of gluten-free foods in the grocery store.
 It’s only natural to wonder if this is something that you and your family should consider.
-Ashley Kim, Registered Dietitian with Get Up & Go program by Children's Health℠, answers common questions about gluten-free diets to help you make the right choice for your family.

 What is gluten?

-Gluten is a protein naturally found in wheat, rye, barley, and foods or products made with these grains.
+Gluten is a protein naturally found in wheat, rye, barley and foods or products made with these grains.
 It provides the texture and flavor in moist, fluffy breads and cakes.
 Bread, pasta, cereal and soup are common foods that often contain gluten.
 While gluten is not found in oats, it is often added during processing.

 Who should consider a gluten-free diet?